0xn0va/slh-sh/README.md

 - Fetch and sync data from Google Sheets to new database table.

 **Review**
-- Open PDF files with default PDF viewer from CLI with its ID number - `slh-sh go pdf 436`
+- Open PDF files with default PDF viewer from CLI with its ID number - `slh-sh pdf 436`
 - Highlight PDF files with defined "Theme" in Config file with specific color.

 **Get info**